sveetch/Optimus/README.rst

 * argh
 * argparse
 * compressinja
-* rstview (this is a django app but the Django parts are not used, this is only needed for his HTML5 parser for docutils)
+* rstview (this is a django app but the Django parts are not used, this module is only needed for his HTML5 parser for docutils)
+* `watchdog`_

 And for webassets, you will need some compressor for your assets, the better and easiest is to install ``yuicompressor`` with pip, this is a dummy Python module to automatically install the real `yui-compressor`_ that is a great choice to compress CSS and Javascript assets.